Skip to content

 Segment 4: New Subscribers (First 7 Days)

 They just subscribed and are exploring your content.
-First impressions matter.
+First impressions determine long-term behavior.

-What works: A warm welcome message (not a PPV pitch).
-A low-priced “welcome gift” PPV ($5-10) after 2-3 days.
+What works: A warm welcome message (not a PPV pitch on day one).
+A low-priced “welcome gift” PPV ($5–10) after 2–3 days.
 Let them settle in before hitting them with full-price offers.

 Timing and Frequency